amlantis-lang/aml-doc/README.md

-A collection of documents about The Coral Programming Language.
+A collection of documents about The Gear Programming Language.